mkaoy2k/ftpe/README.md

-# FamilyTrees Personal Edition (PE) App
+# FamilyTrees Personal Edition (ftpe)

 ## Introduction

----

-The 'FamilyTrees' PE App is a stand-alone Python application that allows you to record you family tree.
+The 'FamilyTrees' Personal Edition (ftpe) is a stand-alone Python application that allows you to record you family tree.

 ## How It Works

----

 The 'Family Trees' service facilitates you to build your whole family tree as you grow your family, you will be able to add, update or share family info among your family as you like.